On this page

-Germany's leading provider of information about agriculture, food and nutrition are the Federal Office for Agriculture and Food (Bundesinformationszentrum Landwirtschaft) and the Federal Centre for nutrition (Bundeszentrum für Ernährung).
+Germany's leading provider of information about agriculture, food and nutrition are the Federal Office for Agriculture and Food (Bundesanstalt für Landwirtschaft und Ernährung, BLE) and the Federal Centre for Nutrition (Bundeszentrum für Ernährung).

 The German Centre for Addiction Issues (Deutsche Hauptstelle für Suchtfragen, DHS) was created in 1947 as a platform for all associations and charitable organisations active in the field of addiction intervention in Germany.
 With a handful of exceptions, all institutions providing outpatient counselling and treatment, inpatient treatment and self-help are represented at DHS.

-The federal working committee for more child safety (Bundesarbeitsgemeinschaft Mehr Sicherheit für Kinder e.V.) develops programmes to prevent childhood accidents and performs a networking role.
+The Federal Working Group for More Safety for Children (Bundesarbeitsgemeinschaft Mehr Sicherheit für Kinder e.V.) develops programmes to prevent childhood accidents and performs a networking role.

-The federal government, in this case the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ), funds dsj as a youth organisation from the budget for the Child and Youth Plan of the federation (Kinder- und Jugendplan des Bundes), the central funding instrument for child and youth services at a federal (national) level.
+The federal government, in this case the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) funds German Sports Youth (dsj) as a youth organisation from the budget for the government’s Child and Youth Plan (Kinder- und Jugendplan des Bundes), the central funding instrument for child and youth services at a federal (national) level.
 German Sports Youth (Deutsche Sportjugend), its member organisations and their subdivisions provide sports programmes across Germany to help young people with their personal development.
-Its motto for activities for children up to about 12 years of age is 'Physical activity for children' (Kinderwelt ist Bewegungswelt).
-From an educational perspective, the action areas focus on non-formal learning for children of nursery and primary school age.

 The Federal Ministry of Health (Bundesministerium für Gesundheit, BMG), has a key role in drafting and creating proposed legislation on a federal (national) level.
 BMG develops government health policy and transposes this into legislation.